jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 	- add 65 uL more F/2 to the tetraselmis carboy

 08/12/2024
+- progress:
+	- After adding 39 uL to each of the stock cultures excepputting all of the stock cultures
 - plans:
 	- decide how to make a tubing system for taking algae out of carboys
 	- autoclave more saltwater